Bethel Music: Releases and reception

 Bethel Music's live album, We Will Not Be Shaken was produced by Bobby Strand and Chris Greely, and introduces 11 original songs led by the Bethel Music Artist Collective, including Brian Johnson, Jenn Johnson, Hunter Thompson, Amanda Cook and Matt Stinton, as well as debut artists Kalley Heiligenthal, Hannah McClure, Paul McClure, Jonathan David Helser and Melissa Helser.

 We Will Not Be Shaken was intended as a catalyst for other worship communities to remain steadfast in their faith no matter what the circumstances.
 The title track was inspired in a spontaneous moment of worship during a Sunday service and highlights God's enduring promises during times of trouble.

 CCM Magazine also lauded the album, saying that there "is quite a bit of buzz surrounding the anticipated release from Bethel Music...and it's all warranted.
 This is an album that simply soars above the rest...
 Every track holds a different aspect of beauty...flawless."
 Christian Review Magazine gave it a five-star review saying the album is an "out-and-out worship release on which each track contains lyrics that praise and glorify God, and point toward His faithfulness, love and grace."

 NewReleaseTuesday.com for its part loves the "anointed lyrics that are both emotionally stirring and grounded in truth alongside musical atmospheres that quiet the soul while simultaneously clearing space for God to speak."

 You Make Me Brave was recorded live at Redding's Civic Auditorium during Bethel Church's women's conference in the summer of 2013.
 The album features female worship leaders Jenn Johnson, Kari Jobe, Amanda Cook, Kristene DiMarco and more.
 According to The Church Collective, it is "classic Bethel", with 3 of the 12 tracks recorded during spontaneous moments of worship.
 Their reviewer goes on to say that "the worship leaders from Bethel seriously outdo themselves with their musical influence, heavy synth, and wisely put-together arrangements of songs."
-Produced by Gabriel Solomon Wilson (www.GabrielWilson.net), & Daniel Mackenzie.
+Produced by Gabriel Solomon Wilson (gabrielwilson.com), & Daniel Mackenzie.

 On March 11, Bethel Music released Have It All, a live album recorded at Bethel Church on weekend services.
 The album features 14 songs led by Brian & Jenn Johnson, Jeremy Riddle, Steffany Gretzinger, Amanda Cook, William Matthews, Jonathan Helser & more.
-The album was birthed as a "declaration of the faith that becomes proved in us when we entrust our every moment into our Father’s hands – the hands that carefully formed us and now lead us into fullness of life."
+The album was birthed as a "declaration of the faith that becomes proved in us when we entrust our every moment into our Father's hands – the hands that carefully formed us and now lead us into fullness of life."
 The album was nominated for Worship Album of the Year and Recorded Music Packaging Award at the 2016 GMA Dove Awards, but won neither.

 Starlight is the first album recorded live on tour, a follow-up to You Make Me Brave (2014).
 The album is made up of 14 songs sung by Jenn Johnson, Steffany Gretzinger, Amanda Cook, Kristene DiMarco, Kalley Heiligenthal, Melissa Helser, Hannah McClure, and Francesca Battistelli.
 The message of the album is that, "like stars placed in the universe, no distance separates us from Him."